 It ensures that the debate about the future of this site is properly informed, and that there is a realistic alternative to over-development - an alternative that can create jobs, preserve the environment, and also make sure that this really valuable airport site is there for the future."

-Michael wrote to Surrey Heath Borough Council on 28 January 2019 to express his wish for the character of the area to be preserved, and for the Airport to continue in its current form.
+Michael wrote to Surrey Heath Borough Council on 28 January 2019, and again on 25 September, to express his wish for the character of the area to be preserved, and for the Airport to continue in its current form.